***$.05 PER MILE PAY INCREASE***

 Can my significant other ride with me?
 What about animals?

-Maverick's passenger authorization program is for immediate family only, 13 years of age and older, one rider at a time and is no cost to you.
+Maverick's passenger authorization program allows one rider at a time, 13 years of age & older and is no cost to you.
 We do not allow animals in our trucks.

 When can I get medical benefits and how much do they cost?

 Health and dental benefits are available to you the first day of the month following 60 days of employment.
 For example, if you are hired on May 21st, then the first of the month after this falls on June 1st; 60 days from June 1st is August 1st.
 So, you would be eligible for benefits on August 1st.
-Coverage is offered at $40.75/week for individual or $115.50/week for family.
-Employee + Spouse only OR Employee + Children only is $98.50/wk.
+Coverage is offered at $42.75/week for individual or $121.25/week for family.
+Employee + Spouse only OR Employee + Children only is $103.50/wk.

 Other benefits include 401(k) + match, paid life insurance, disability insurance, employee assistance program, paid vacation time, section 125 cafeteria plan, and credit union membership.